Hunting Water for Moose

 Keeping a water hunt in your game plan could be the difference between filling a tag, or hanging it on the weeping willow come end of season.

 In my experience, there is no right or wrong water to hunt moose around.
-These huge animals need a lot of water and so they will gravitate to any and all sources if the conditions are right.
+These huge animals need a lot of water, so they will gravitate to any and all sources if the conditions are right.
 However, there are some ponds and small lakes in particular that consistently become home base for moose.
 The elements of these chunks of water vary little, no matter if you are on a remote fly-in or at a drive-to destination.

 A piece of land I hunt near Thunder Bay has what I consider the perfect moose pond.
 The pond is actually a part of a small creek that has been dammed up repeatedly by beavers.
 It's long and narrow and has a couple of wide spots with some decent depth.
 In the summer, it is almost completely covered with small lily pads.
-When the moose feed in this pond, they just graze around through the lilies leaving a path wherever they go.
+When the moose feed in this pond, they just graze around through the lilies, leaving a path wherever they go.

-Keeping a water hunt in your game plan could be the difference between filling a tag, or hanging it on the weeping willow come December 16.
+Keeping a water hunt in your game plan could be the difference between filling a tag or hanging it on the weeping willow come December 16.

 Important: Ontario Hunting Regulations